Oshin: Married life in Tokyo

-Ryuzo's business begins to go downhill due to the post-war depression and his lack of business acumen.
-Oshin's attempts to improve business practices are badly received by Ryuzo who believes that business is a man's world.
-To supplement the family income, Oshin decides to return to work for Isho with Ryuzo's reluctant approval as married women did not usually work.
-As she increasingly takes on the role of breadwinner, Ryuzo feels undermined as he believes that it is the man's job to look after the family.
+Ryūzō's business begins to go downhill due to the post-war depression and his lack of business acumen.
+Oshin's attempts to improve business practices are badly received by Ryūzō who believes that business is a man's world.
+To supplement the family income, Oshin decides to return to work for Isho with Ryūzō's reluctant approval as married women did not usually work.
+As she increasingly takes on the role of breadwinner, Ryūzō feels undermined as he believes that it is the man's job to look after the family.
 He becomes increasingly despondent and indolent, and turns to alcohol and women, while Oshin turns a blind eye because of her love for him.

-After a confrontation during which Ryuzo makes clear his bitterness, Oshin realises that her working to supporting the family had wounded his pride.
-She decides that it would be better for Ryuzo if she were to leave him.
+After a confrontation during which Ryūzō makes clear his bitterness, Oshin realises that her working to supporting the family had wounded his pride.
+She decides that it would be better for Ryūzō if she were to leave him.
 However, Oshin then discovers that she is pregnant.
 She decides to quit hairdressing to save her marriage.
-But with the loss of her income, the household comes to the brink of starvation before Ryuzo realises that he cannot let his pride get in the way of supporting his family.
+But with the loss of her income, the household comes to the brink of starvation before Ryūzō realises that he cannot let his pride get in the way of supporting his family.
 He borrows money to tide them over, and they start to think of a new business venture.

-Realising they need capital to start a new business, Oshin persuades Ryuzo to allow her to try selling their cloth at a night market.
+Realising they need capital to start a new business, Oshin persuades Ryūzō to allow her to try selling their cloth at a night market.
 After a rocky start, she manages to sell all their stock within 10 days with help from gang ringleader Ken.
 They decide to use the proceeds to start a new business selling Western-style children's clothes designed by Oshin.
-Due to lacklustre business, Ryuzo arranges to sell their products at Onoya, a large local shop.
-The affordable clothes are sold out at Onoya on the first day, and Ryuzo begins to expand production despite Oshin's misgivings.
+Due to lacklustre business, Ryūzō arranges to sell their products at Onoya, a large local shop.
+The affordable clothes are sold out at Onoya on the first day, and Ryūzō begins to expand production despite Oshin's misgivings.